 Zuora's multiple payment gateway functionality allows you to work with multiple payments providers, giving you the flexibility to sign up with different providers for different features, functionality, and pricing.
 In the example above, where the merchant is using Moneris eSelectPLUS (Canada) for CAD and USD payment processing, but requires payments to also be processed in EUR.
 If the merchant must have their EUR payments processed in EUR currency, then the merchant can work with an additional payments provider to process all their non-USD and non-CAD transactions.
 See how to choose a payment gateway for more information.

-Z-Reporting provides predesigned reports for you to generate as well as allows you to create custom reports.
-For any predesigned reports that contain a grouping, Zuora will first group the data by currency and then totals within that currency.
+Zuora Reporting provides predesigned reports for you to generate or create custom reports.
+For any predefined reports that contain a grouping, Zuora will first group the data by currency and then totals within that currency.
 Zuora does not convert the returned values to a single currency.